armno/blog/content/post/vercel/index.md

 >}}

 Vercel tries to guess what framework I'm using.
-Express is not in the list, but Vercel can still deploy correctly from `public/` directory.
+Express is not on the list, but Vercel can still deploy correctly from `public/` directory.
 There is no build command.

 {{< image